What is the Full Form of TIN?

 ATIN is the temporary tax ID number of nine digits that are allotted to people that are in the process of adoption of the child by the IRS provides in case adopting parents are not able to get timely SSN for the child to file a tax return.

 #4 – Individual Taxpayer Identification Number (ITIN)

-The Individual Taxpayer Identification Number (ITIN) is issued by the IRS issues certain non-resident of the country and its resident aliens along with their spouses and dependents (if ineligible for SSNs).
-So, in case the person is not eligible for SSN and it has to furnish the federal tax return then it must apply for ITIN.
+The Individual Taxpayer Identification Number (ITIN) is issued by the IRS issues certain non-resident of the country and its resident aliens along with their spouses and dependents (if ineligible for SSNs). in case the person is not eligible for SSN, it has to furnish the federal tax return it must apply for ITIN.
 For getting this, the applicant has to complete Form W-7 along with submitting necessary documents for supporting its resident status.

 #5 – Preparer Taxpayer Identification Number (PTIN)